Andre601/blog/docs/posts/in-defense-of-spigotmc.md

 ![exhibit a](/blog/assets/img/posts/in-defense-of-spigotmc/exhibit-a.jpg){: align=right }

 He for sure used the e-mails of all the buyers from his old course to advertise his new one, even if they never were interested (See Image on the right.
 Courtesy of Aj3douglas).
-Only after I contacted him and requested removal of my e-mail from the newsletter was the reason for why I got it provided: Their ToS apparently makes you agree to subscribe to it???
+Only after I contacted him and requested removal of my e-mail from the newsletter was it removed and the reason for why I got those mails provided: Their ToS apparently makes you agree to subscribe to it(?)
 This can't and probably isn't legal.
 There is a reason why pretty much every site has a checkbox about whether you want to subscribe to their newsletter or not, when you register an account, as it sure has legal reasons.
 An end-user (you) needs a clear way to (un)subscribe to the newsletter or at least a clear info that you subscribe to one which Kangarko didn't provide.
 At least that's my basic knowledge about the legal system.

 ## Point 3: Abuse of reviews